-This article describes an approach to setting up a conference system using Acoustic Echo Cancellation (AEC) technology in Biamp's Tesira products, and presents troubleshooting hints for some common issues that may arise during the commissioning of a conferencing system.
+This article describes an approach to manually setting up a conference system using Acoustic Echo Cancellation (AEC) technology in Biamp's Tesira products.
+It presents troubleshooting hints for some common issues that may arise during the commissioning of a conferencing system.

 Each installation is unique, therefore each system will require unique settings and adjustments.
 Nevertheless, the following basic steps will provide good performance results for most typical AEC system installations.
 Remember that AEC provides echo cancelation for the far end participants in a conference.
 AEC does not resolve local echo (i.e., echo heard by the near-end participants) nor does it resolve acoustic feedback.

 The process below details methods for achieving consistent conferencing mic gain structure, tips for routing the correct AEC reference signals, and notes on adjustments to optimize the ERL (Echo Return Loss) levels to get the best possible conferencing system performance.